nzakas/understandinges6/manuscript/03-Objects.md

 Objects are at the center of programming in JavaScript, and ECMAScript 6 has made some helpful changes to objects that both make them easier to deal with and more powerful.

 ECMAScript 6 makes several changes to object literals.
 Shorthand property definitions make it easier to assign properties whose names are the same as in-scope variables.
 Computed property names allow you to specify non-literal values as property names, which is something you've already been able to do in other areas of the language.
-Shorthand methods let you type a lot fewer characters in order to define methods on object literals by completely omitting the `function` keyword and colon.
+Shorthand methods let you type a lot fewer characters in order to define methods on object literals by completely omitting the colon and `function` keyword.
 A loosening of the strict mode check for duplicate object literal property names was introduced as well, meaning you can now have two properties with the same name in a single object literal without an error being thrown.

 The `Object.assign()` method makes it easier to change multiple properties on a single object at once.
 This can be very useful if you use the mixin pattern.